sleeplesseditor/FeedbackApp/README.md

 The React front-end components were built using the [create-react-app](https://github.com/facebook/create-react-app).

-Next feature to be added: React client architecture
+Next feature to be added: Stripe payment system

 To get the app up and running, follow these steps: